Podcasts are so hot right now.

 You can continuously add to this list, knowing which podcasters you have reached out to and following up with podcasters over time to increase your chances of getting booked.

-Download the free Podcast Pitching Tracking Sheet to start building your list of potential podcasts and get booked faster than Benihana on a Friday.
+Download the free Podcast Pitching Tracking Sheet and Pitch Template to start building your list of potential podcasts and get booked faster than Benihana on a Friday.

 3. Google Top Podcasts in Your Industry

 Looking for podcasts about dog walking?
 Being a location independent entrepreneur?
 Underwater basket weaving?

 The simplest way to find podcasts that are relevant to your industry is to do a quick Google search.

 You can use key terms like “entrepreneur podcast”, “travel podcast”, “investing podcast”, “cannabis podcast”, and the like to explore podcasts that may be looking for guest speakers like you.

 You can then vet them according to the outline above and add them to your tracking spreadsheet.
 Then, shoot the podcaster an email to see if they are open to guest interviews.

 4. Search Apple Podcasts for Trending Podcasts